Pandas How To Uncategorized How to join two dataframes

 The result of the join will be a new DataFrame that contains only the rows where there is a match in both input DataFrames on the key column.
 In this example, the result will have three columns: key, col1, col2.

-You can also perform other types of joins, such as left, right, and outer joins, by specifying a different value for the how parameter.
+You can perform different types of joins by specifying a different value for the how parameter.
+The following are the most common types of joins: